20/08/2025

 A visit to Dubai cannot be complete without a visit to the Burj Khalifa.
 Before your holiday in Dubai, it is worth knowing the most important parameters of the tallest skyscraper in the world:

 The two underground floors contain car parks and mechanical rooms.
 On the ground floor is the lobby of the Armani Hotel.
-From the 1st to the 8th floor, the Armani Hotel has its headquarters.
+From the 1st to the 8th floor, the Armani Hotel has its headquarters and features luxurious hotel rooms.
 On floors 9 to 16 are the Armani residences.
 Floors 17 to 18 house the mechanical and technical rooms.
 Floors 19 to 37 are private flats.
-Floors 38 and 39 are Armani's flats.
+Floors 38 and 39 are Armani’s flats.
 The 40th to 42nd floors are technical rooms.
 The 43rd floor is the residential lobby.
 From the 44th to 74th floors are private flats and flats.
 On floors 73 to 75 are the technical buildings, on 76 again the residential lobby.
 Private flats are located from the 77th to the 108th floor.
 On floors 109 to 110 are the technical rooms.
-Floors 111 to 121 are office space.
+Floors 111 to 121 are office space, including corporate suites that attract business tenants seeking premium executive areas.
 Floor 122 is the restaurant At. mosphere.
 Floor 123 is the lobby.
 The 124th and 125th floors have an observation deck.
 From the 126th to 135th floor, corporate spaces and offices climb upwards.
 The rooms from floor 136 to 138 are technical rooms.
 Floors 139 to 147 are offices.
 The 148th floor has an observation deck.
 Floors 149 to 151 are offices, and the VIP viewing terrace stretches from floors 152 to 154.
 The 155th floor is the technical rooms.
-From the 156th to 159th floors are the transmission and communication rooms, and from the 160th to 163rd floors , the top floors are all technical rooms.
+From the 156th to 159th floors are the transmission and communication rooms, and from the 160th to 163rd floors, the top floors are all technical rooms.

-The Burj Khalifa is not just the world's tallest skyscraper.
-It is a building full of tourist attractions that are accessible to tourists and provide an unforgettable experience.
+The Burj Khalifa is not just the world’s tallest skyscraper.
+Located in Downtown Dubai, part of Dubai's main business district, it stands at the heart of a vibrant urban habitat that seamlessly integrates living, working, and leisure spaces.
+The building is full of tourist attractions that are accessible to visitors and provide an unforgettable experience.
 How to visit Burj Khalifa attractions is by visiting all the highlights of the building.
 What to see at the Burj Khalifa?

 The Burj Khalifa is a must-see when on holiday in Dubai.
 Where is the Burj Khalifa located?
 The building is located in the city centre, in the Downtown district.
 Tourists can drive up to one of the observation decks or admire the skyscraper from Dubai Mall.
 How do I get to the Burj Khalifa?
 You can reach the Burj Khalifa by the following modes of transport: